Team-Talent-Zone/APP_AUTOSCHEDULER_v1.0/README.md

-# APP_NOTIFICATIONS_AUTOSCHEDULER
+# APP_AUTOSCHEDULER
-This is java code has a features to send email notifications to clients automatically by scheduling a timer .
+This is plain java code has a features to send email notifications to the clients automatically as per the scheduled Jobs .